One quiet portal for the whole journey

 3. Add the homework / worksheet / framework you discussed.

-4. Send a short message tying it together.
+4. Add a comment on the most recent file tying it together.

-The client opens their portal between sessions, does the work, messages you with reflections or questions.
-You see them.
+The client opens their portal between sessions, does the work, leaves a comment on a file with reflections or questions.
+You see it.
 Respond.
 Next session, you both already know where things stand.

-A typical client portal at month six contains: 20+ session notes, a dozen worksheets, several recordings, a clear message history, and the kind of organized record that makes you a more effective coach because you can find things too.
+A typical client portal at month six contains: 20+ session notes, a dozen worksheets, several recordings, a clear comment history per file, and the kind of organized record that makes you a more effective coach because you can find things too.

 Quick FAQ